Polatat/Polatat_SIRE506/README.md

+# This respiratory is for SIRE506 only
 -  👋 Hi, I’m @Polatat you can call me Kong like the King Kong
 - 👀 I’m interested in Bioinformatics and Gene Theraphy
 - 🌱 I’m currently learning Bioinformatic
 - 📫 How to reach me : polatat.sua@student.mahidol.edu